exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 *   **No Shadow DOM:** The `<exerp-odin-cc-form>` web component is configured with `shadow: false`.
 This means that its internal styles are not encapsulated within a Shadow DOM boundary but are applied directly to the document.
 *   **Internal CSS:** The component has its own CSS file (`exerp-odin-cc-form.css`) that defines the basic layout, structure, and minimal appearance for elements it renders directly (e.g., container divs, labels, the visible submit button, error message containers).
-*   **`OdinPay.js` Input Field Styling:** The actual payment input fields (card number, expiry, CVC, postal code for cards; account number, routing/transit numbers for ACH) are rendered by `OdinPay.js` as iframes.
+*   **`OdinPay.js` Input Field Styling:** The actual payment input fields (card number, expiry, CVC, postal code for cards; account number, routing/transit numbers for bank account) are rendered by `OdinPay.js` as iframes.
     *   The `<exerp-odin-cc-form>` component passes a basic, hardcoded theme object during the `OdinPay()` initialization.
 This theme object allows for some control over the appearance of the inputs within the iframes (e.g., font family, font size, invalid state color), as supported by `OdinPay.js`.

 ### 5.2.
 Host Application Styling Capabilities